supriyapandey15/Grocery-JDBC/README.md

 # Features
 * Product Management

-  ** Add Product: Add new products to the shop.
+1.Add Product: Add new products to the shop.

-  ** Delete Product : Remove existing products from the shop by ID.
+2.Delete Product : Remove existing products from the shop by ID.

-  ** Fetch Product Details : Retrieve and display details of all products.
+3.Fetch Product Details : Retrieve and display details of all products.

-  ** Update Product : Modify Product details such as name, price, quantity based on product ID.
+4.Update Product : Modify Product details such as name, price, quantity based on product ID.

 * Shop Details Management

-** Prompt for shop details for first run.
+1.Prompt for shop details for first run.

-** Automatically fetch the details and display it from the second run ownwards.
+2.Automatically fetch the details and display it from the second run ownwards.

 * MVC Architecture : Ensures a clean separation of concerns, enhancing, ensuring persistent storage of shop and product information.